ExtraHop/ts-remote-data-react/README.md

 * When using `useRemoteLatest`, you may want a data change _not_ to preserve old data - for example, a text-based search may want to immediately throw out old results when the user changes their search string.
   In this case, wrap the component calling `useRemoteLatest` in a component whose `key` prop is set to be the value that should cause old results not to appear.
   React's own behavior with keys will then cause the component to be recreated, which will prevent it from accessing the old data.
+* `useAsyncOperation` provides an `AbortSignal` so your function can avoid doing extra work if the result becomes irrelevant.
+  While it's not _necessary_ to consume the signal - the hook will still prevent a stale promise from causing re-renders - but checking the signal between calculation steps or passing it to `fetch` will reduce the CPU and network usage of your app.